rondey-developer/DailyLeetCodeMemo/Day8.md

-#Day 8 - 9 Jan 2022
+# Day 8 - 9 Jan 2022

-##Yesterday leftover
+## Yesterday leftover
-• continue LinkedList  ⭕
+* continue LinkedList  ⭕
-• refine kth to last in two pointer ❌
+* refine kth to last in two pointer ❌
-• study some dynamic program in udemy  ⭕
+* study some dynamic program in udemy  ⭕

-##DP in Udemy
+## DP in Udemy
 1. remove the duplicated result
 2. using cache -> print the calculated one